Kehaar-II/gradient-bg-remover/README.md

 useful for removing blackground off illustrations

 ## Requirements
-ezImageGrid requires the followings to work:
+the ollowings are required for the program to work:
 - Python 3
 - Pillow